2023년 9월 고2 모의고사 변형 (18-30번)

 Number 18

-To whom it ____ concern, I would like to draw your attention to a problem that frequently occurs with the No. 35 buses.
+To whom it may concern, I would like to draw your attention to a problem ____ frequently occurs with the No. 35 buses.

-There is a bus stop about halfway along Fenny Road, at which the No. 35 buses are supposed to ____
+There is a bus stop about halfway along Fenny Road, at which the No. 35 buses are ____ to stop.

-It would appear, however, that some of your drivers are either unaware of this bus stop or for ____ reason choose to ignore it, driving past even though the buses are not full.
+It would appear, ____ that some of your drivers are either unaware of this bus stop or for some reason choose to ignore it, driving past even though the buses are not full.

-I would be grateful if you could remind your drivers that this bus stop exists and that they ____ be prepared to stop at it.
+I would be grateful if you ____ remind your drivers that this bus stop exists and that they should be prepared to stop at it.

 I look forward ____ seeing an improvement in this service soon.